-Imprimir Ver referencias Citación AMA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya.
-"Association between use of multiple classes of antibiotic in infancy an allergic disease in childhood."
+Imprimir Ver referencias Citación Disclaimer: These citations have been automatically generated based on the information we have and it may not be 100% accurate.
+Please consult the latest official manual style if you have any questions regarding the format accuracy.
+AMA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya.
+Association between use of multiple classes of antibiotic in infancy an allergic disease in childhood.
 2 Minute Medicine, 2 enero 2020.
-McGraw-Hill, New York, NY, 2020.
-AccessMedicina. http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=521602§ionid=236061895 MLA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya..
+McGraw-Hill, 2020.
+AccessMedicina. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=521602§ionid=236061895APA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya.
+(2020).
+Association between use of multiple classes of antibiotic in infancy an allergic disease in childhood.
+(2020).
+2 minute medicine.
+McGraw-Hill. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=521602§ionid=236061895.MLA Citation Ramjaun A. Ramjaun A Ramjaun, Aliya.
 "Association between use of multiple classes of antibiotic in infancy an allergic disease in childhood."
-2 Minute Medicine New York, NY: McGraw-Hill, 2020, http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=521602§ionid=236061895.
+2 Minute Medicine McGraw-Hill, 2020, https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=521602§ionid=236061895.
 Descargar archivo de la citación: RIS (Zotero) EndNote BibTex Medlars ProCite RefWorks Reference Manager Mendeley © Copyright Clip Capítulo completo Sólo figuras Sólo cuadros Solo Videos Supplementary Content Arriba Association between use of multiple classes of antibiotic in infancy an allergic disease in childhood by Aliya Ramjaun Listen +Originally published by 2 Minute Medicine® (view original article).
 Reused on AccessMedicine with permission. +1.
 Commonly prescribed antibiotics in infancy are associated with later diagnosis of allergic disease in childhood +Evidence Rating Level: 2 (Good) +The use of antibiotics negatively impacts the human microbiome, decreasing bacterial diversity.
 These kinds of changes to the microbiome have been previously found to be associated with allergic disease.
 In this retrospective cohort study, 798,426 children (Department of Defense Tricare beneficiaries) were followed up for the presence of any allergic disease and/or related conditions (i.e. anaphylaxis, asthma, atopic dermatitis) to determine whether exposure to multiple antibiotic classes in infancy is associated with a higher risk of developing allergic disease in early childhood.
 Researchers found that all the antibiotic types assessed were associated with an increased risk of allergic disease in childhood, including penicillin (HR 1.30, 95% CI 1.28 to 1.31), penicillin with a β-lactamase inhibitor (HR 1.21, 95% CI 1.18 to 1.23), cephalosporins (HR 1.19, 95% CI 1.17 to 1.21), sulphonamides (HR 1.06, 95% ci 1.03 to 1.10) and macrolides (HR 1.28, 95% CI 1.26 to 1.30).
 Children prescribed an additional class of antibiotic demonstrated a further increased likelihood of later developing allergic disease.
 This study therefore shows that commonly prescribed antibiotics used in infancy are associated with later diagnosis of allergic disease in childhood. +Click to read the study in JAMA Pediatrics +©2019 2 Minute Medicine, Inc. All rights reserved.
 No works may be reproduced without expressed written consent from 2 Minute Medicine, Inc. Inquire about licensing here.
 No article should be construed as medical advice and is not intended as such by the authors or by 2 Minute Medicine, Inc.